 - Protective mask and clothing

-How to Remove Dust, Grease, and Grime From Books
+How to Remove Dust, Grease, and Grime From a Book

 Contain the Dust

 Since dust is the enemy, it's important to contain the dust while you're working.
-Choose a good electrostatic duster like microfiber or lambswool or a vacuum that will trap the dust and keep it from being scattered about.
-To prevent a vacuum from damaging fragile books, place a piece of cheesecloth over the hose nozzle to lessen the suction.
+Choose a good electrostatic duster made with microfiber or lambswool, a vacuum that will trap the dust and keep it from being scattered, or a soft paintbrush to dust a fragile book.
+To prevent a vacuum from damaging pages and bindings, place a piece of cheesecloth or another type of mesh fabric over the hose nozzle to lessen the suction.

-To thoroughly clean a book, dust and then remove the dust jacket to get rid of dust on the bindings or cover.
+To thoroughly clean a book, dust and then remove the dust jacket to clean the bindings or cover.
 Flip the book on its spine and remove dust and dirt between the pages.

-Don't forget to dust the bookcase, shelf, or table where you are storing your books.
+Don't forget to dust the bookcase, shelf, or table where you store the book.

-For smudges from dirty hands or stray pencil marks, use an art gum eraser to gently rub away the soil.
+For smudges from dirty hands or stray pencil marks, use an art gum eraser to gently rub away the soil from the pages.
 For heavier soil, archivists use a product called Absorene, a putty-like substance that removes dirt from paper.